-This manual provides a reference for all notation that can be produced with LilyPond version 2.25.16.
-It assumes that the reader is familiar with the material in the Section "Learning Manual" in Learning Manual.
+This manual provides a reference for all notation that can be produced with LilyPond version 2.25.26.
+It assumes that the reader is familiar with the material in the Learning Manual.

 For more information about how this manual fits with the other documentation, or to read this manual in other formats, see Section "Manuals" in General Information.
 If you are missing any manuals, the complete documentation can be found at https://lilypond.org/.